-Made in China by the Corps Ensemble tours to the Civic Theatre next week and we took some time out to chat with the actors in advance of the show.
+Made in China by the Corps Ensemble tours to The Civic next week and we took some time out to chat with the actors in advance of the show.
 The show was written by local playwright Mark O Rowe and has been described as ‘Wildly, outrageously, sickeningly funny.’
 IRISH EXAMINER

 Playing the part of Kilby in the upcoming production of Made in China, Neill Fleming has been acting his entire life.
 Thankfully, someone suggested using an actual stage early on.
 He spent much of his younger life crossing the Atlantic repeatedly, between Dublin, Maine, Massachusetts, Donegal and New York City.
 This has given him a very keen ear for accents and a chameleon-like ability for character acting.
 He has trained extensively in voice and his first love, Shakespeare.
 He has also done musical theatre, worked on a rake of films and has a very strong flair for comedy.
 We spoke with Neil to find out a little bit more about his acting life….